The Music Department Mission

 Since the founding of the College, music has been an integral part in a student-centered curriculum at Lebanon Valley College.
 Recognized as a special strength of the institution, music plays a significant role in nurturing aesthetic response; it increases a student's capacity for thoughtful feeling and for feelingful thought.
 Music is an art form that expresses the experiences of human life, even though musical sounds often have no specific meanings that can be verbalized.
 Yet music demonstrates our ability and need to symbolize life experiences, making music an indispensable part of the liberal arts tradition.
 Knowing about music, developing sensitive and critical listening skills, creating and performing music, and understanding the role of music in history and contemporary society are all vital ingredients in the education of every student.
 Because we believe this, a broad-based, flexible course of study has been designed to meet the needs of the general student and the specific requirements of the music student.
 Seven generations have benefited from this approach, which is rigorous and demanding yet humane and individualized.
 Join us in discovering the logic, joy, and passion of music.

-Music Program Goals and Objectives
+Audio & Music Production Program Goals and Objectives

 GOAL 1: Students will be effective performers.